 This advanced seminar is designed to connect directing majors with working directors to share nuances of the craft, tricks of the trade, and advice on breaking into the business.
 Students will also research case studies of past masters to gain insight on their creative process.
-Includes Screenwriters, Producers, Editors, Sound Design, etc. Prerequisites: Approval of Chair
+Includes Screenwriters, Producers, Editors, Sound Design, etc. Prerequisites: FDC 160